 Soil nail grout placement procedures and equipment.

-Shotcrete materials and methods including methods to address soil fall out, perched water, and anti-washout as needed based on review of the Geotechnical Report.
+Shotcrete materials and methods including methods to address soil fall out, perched water, and anti-washout as needed based on site condition or review of the Geotechnical Report in accordance with subsection 102.05.

 All materials, methods, and control procedures for the initial shotcrete facing for review and acceptance for this work.